Wordam/gedi-xml-to-gtp/README.md

-# gedi-xml-to-gtp
+# gedi-xml-to-read-xml
-Convert any GEDI XML format into gtp text format using the given GEDI tag
+Convert any GEDI XML format into READ-XML format using the given GEDI tag